-In a report on the state of sales productivity in 2015 Salesforce found that companies are pouring more and more money into increasing the effectiveness of sales reps.
+In a report on the state of sales productivity in 2015, Salesforce found that companies are pouring more and more money into improving the performance of sales reps.
 The report includes an infographic compiled from research by Docurated showing that 79% of survey respondents listed improving rep productivity as a key driver in meeting revenue targets.

 Consider this from the Sales Management Association.
 “Sales forces effective in salesperson onboarding – getting new salespeople up-to-speed efficiently – enjoy surprising productivity advantages over their peers, our recently concluded research shows.
 These firms have 10% greater sales growth rates, and 14% better sales and profit objective achievement.
 But onboarding isn’t easy – just 40% of firms with formal programs believe they’re effective – nor is it consistently practiced.”

 According to the February, 2015, research, structured programs applied consistently outperform those rated lower in these categories by 37%.
-That means that successful programs trim 3.4 months from the average ramp-up to productivity for new sales hires.
+That means that successful programs trim 3.4 months from the average ramp-up to improving performance for new sales hires.

 In the light of this evidence in support of formal, structured onboarding, are more companies looking to it to help solve the SFP puzzle?
 Are they revamping onboarding programs to strengthen them?
 Leveraging technology?
-Making programs more intentional and giving them time to work?
+Making programs more intentional and giving them time to work on improving performance?
 Let’s look at some trends.

 Here are some highlights from an Onboarding Trends Report from Impact Instruction Group.

 - A combined 71% of survey respondents are currently in the process of updating their onboarding programs, and 86% of respondents consider their updates to contain moderate to major changes.

 - Over 73% of respondents indicated that the largest catalysts driving change to their onboarding programs are to accelerate new employees’ performance and improve employee retention and loyalty.